“Modern recruiters make the company’s talents brand come to life through the candidate’s experience and interactions with them.”

 Make management responsibilities obvious

-If the roles you’re advertising for has management responsibilities, make them explicit.
+If the roles you’re advertising to have management responsibilities, make them explicit.

 Make it easy for candidates to apply to your job